ardanlabs/python-go/first-contact/README.md

 dtype: object
 ```

-On `22` we calculate the trip duration and use `describe` to display statistics on it.
+* `[22]` we calculate the trip duration and use `describe` to display statistics on it.

-- The minimal duration is negative (maybe someone invented a time machine?)
+* The minimal duration is negative (maybe someone invented a time machine?)
-- The maximal duration is a full day
+* The maximal duration is a full day

+In some cases, you’ll need to run more complex queries to find bad data.
+For example - the speed can’t be more than 55mph.
+Or, if you look at the weather data, there shouldn’t be any snow when the temperature is above 20°C.

 ### Conclusion

-I haven't met real data that didn't have errors in it.
-I've learned to keep my eyes open and challenge everything I *think* I know about the data before starting to process it.
-I urge you to follow these steps every time you start working with new data:
+I haven't worked with real data that didn't have errors in it.
+I've learned to keep my eyes open and challenge everything I *think* I know about the data before processing it to make decisions.
+I urge you to follow these steps every time you start working with thinka new dataset:

-- Find out the schema
+* Find out the schema
-- Calculate data size
+* Calculate data size
-- Look at the raw data
+* Look at the raw data
-- Check data types
+* Check data types
-- Look for outliers
+* Look for bad data

 This might seem like a lot of work, but I guarantee it'll save you much more work down the road when the models you’ve worked hard to develop start to misbehave.

 I'd love to hear your data horror stories, and how you handled them.
 Reach out to me at miki@353solutions and amaze me.